BagrijRoman/mern-simple-social-network/README.md

 - Client create separate tool to set/reset/remove localstorage token
 - Client routes should be stored in constants
 - Client add linter
+- Client add util to store and reset localstorage token value